quoteboxqa/api/source/includes/_accounts.md

 ## Update account settings

-This endpoint will update settings associated with an account
+This endpoint will update settings associated with an account.

+Should you want to update preferences associated with an account, make a call to this endpoint with required details.

 ```shell
 # HTTP REQUEST BODY